bitovi/academy/src/react-native/02-setting-up-your-environment/setting-up-your-environment.md

 #### Install Node.js and npm

-Our solution requires the [Node.js](https://nodejs.org/) JavaScript runtime environment.
-Node.js and its included package manager `npm` will be used to do a variety of tasks including: installing required packages, running the development server, executing tests, and building the application for deployment.
+Node.js is the JavaScript runtime that uses Chrome’s V8 engine to execute JavaScript code outside of a web browser.
+In React Native projects, it is essential for running the development server, bundling the application, and executing JavaScript during both development and build processes.

+npm (node package manager) accompanies Node.js as the tool for managing libraries and project dependencies.
+Within React Native projects, npm is utilized to install and manage third-party packages.
+It also ensures that these packages and their dependencies maintain compatibility and functionality across different development environments.

-This course requires Node.js version 20.
+This course requires Node.js version 20, which includes npm 10.
-We always suggest using the long-term support [release](https://nodejs.org/en/about/previous-releases).

 #### Setup 2